SealEnthusiast/zelda64RomHack/README.md

 ## FAQ

-#### Will there be support for SOH or other Habour Master projects?
+Will there be support for SOH or other Habour Master projects?

-No, they are cringe
+- No, they are cringe

-#### The game is crashing / Is going slow
+OOT/MM is crashing / going slow

-Turn on 8mb ram and overclocked CPU in your settings if needed (If on N64 make sure you are using the N64 branch)
+- Turn on 8mb ram and overclocked CPU in your settings if needed (If on N64 make sure you are using the N64 branch)

 ## Screenshots